-A Chemical peel (التقشير الكيميائي)is a cosmetic procedure used to treat the skin’s textural irregularities and improve the skin tone.
-The procedure involves applying a chemical solution on the area of treatment, mostly face, where it causes the top damaged layer of skin to gradually slough off eventually peel off, revealing smooth and clear skin underneath.
+A Chemical peel is a cosmetic procedure used to treat the skin’s textural irregularities and improve the skin tone.
+The procedure involves applying a chemical solution on the area of treatment, mostly the face, where it causes the top damaged layer of skin to gradually slough off eventually peel off, revealing the smooth and clear skin underneath.
 The regenerated skin is not only smoother and younger-looking than the older one.

 Chemical peels are of different strengths.
-Superficial peels work by accelerating the regeneration process of the epidermis (the top most layer of skin).
-Medium depth peels work a little differently than the superficial peels.
+Superficial peels work by accelerating the regeneration process of the epidermis (the topmost layer of skin).
+Medium-depth peels work a little differently than superficial peels.
 It penetrates more deeply into the skin reaching the dermis, thereby removing the top few layers of the skin where most of the skin imperfections live, including freckles and blemishes as well as melasma marks.
-Third type of the chemical peels is deep peels, made from carbolic acid.
-As the name suggests, these peels penetrate into the deeper layers of the skin and is used to treat severe sun damage and deep wrinkles and creases.
+The third type of chemical peel is deep peels, made from carbolic acid.
+As the name suggests, these peels penetrate into the deeper layers of the skin and are used to treat severe sun damage and deep wrinkles and creases.

 Avoid sun exposure as much as you can:

 As the damaged top layer of skin peels off, the regenerated skin will be more sensitive to sunlight.
 Try not to go out during peak hours, however, if necessary, wear a broad-spectrum sunscreen with SPF 45 or above in the daytime, even when it is cloudy outside.
 Even after you have applied sunscreen, avoid direct exposure to sunlight by wearing a wide-brimmed hat or taking an umbrella when going out during peak hours.

 Do not pull, peel or scrap the skin: